This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You will be given a hospital gown.
 Take off your clothes from the waist up.
 Wear the hospital gown so that it opens in the front.

-- Your breast will be gently pressed between 2 plastic plates for a few seconds while the x-ray is taken.
+- Your breast will be gently pressed between 2 plates for a few seconds while the x-ray is taken.
 This may be uncomfortable.

 - You will be asked to hold your breath while the x-ray is taken.
 Another x-ray will be taken of the same breast after the position of the x-ray machine has been changed.